Slamy/Wiki_MiSTer/HDMI-Scaler-Custom-Filter-Coefficients.md

 Q: Where do I get sets of Filter Coefficients?

 A: The Filter Sets are not an official part of the MiSTer project.
-Most Filter Coefficients are in the Filter Packs on github.
+Most Filter Coefficients are in the Filter Packs on github here: [MiSTer Filter Coeffecients](https://github.com/ghogan42/MiSTer-Filter-Coefficients)

 ## What do some filters look like?